Skip to main content

 Choice architecture: the Nobel Prize version

 The cleanest example is organ donation.
 Countries where you have to opt in to become a donor have donor rates below 20%.
-Countries with opt-out systems, where you're a donor by default unless you check a box, have rates above 90%.
+Countries with opt-out systems, where you are a donor by default unless you check a box, have rates above 90%.
 Same humans.
 Same underlying preferences.
 Wildly different outcomes, entirely because of the default.

 That gap between 20% and 90% is pure choice architecture.
 Nobody's willpower changed.
 The form changed.